-Will you switch to the Creative Cloud in 2014?
+Thinking about switching to Creative Cloud?
 We give you the facts to help you decide.

-Now in 2014, Adobe considers the move a great success, and it's clear there's no going back for the company.
+We're now well into the CC era and despite setbacks like an outage, it's clear there's no going back for the company.
 So will this be the year that you make the move to the Cloud?

 There's a lot to take in before you make the decision, so we've collected our articles about the Creative Cloud together in one handy post to help you out.
 See below to discover where you can find the exact details you're looking for...